Please refer to this more Up To Date Post ~ Dog Friendly Clitheroe.

 Tile Productions~ Bespoke and original tiling company, Dean’s Court, Link 59 Industrial estate.

 Wuffit Mix. ~ Petfood supplies at Dugdale Nutrition.
-Salthill.
+Friendly welcome and treats for the dogs.
+Bellman Mill, Salthill.

 Cafes & Places to Eat.